dmbarbour/wikilon/docs/AwelonLang.md

 ## Binary Data

 Awelon provides no syntax for binaries.
-It is feasible to encode relatively small binaries via base16 or base64 text like `["bdf13a76c2" hex-to-bin]`, or even a direct list of byte values - e.g. `[23 [148 [247 ~ :] :] :]`.
-However, such representations are inefficient and inconvenient for larger binary values.
+It is feasible to encode relatively small binaries via base16 or base64 text like `["bdf13a76c2" hex-to-bin]`, or even directly encode a list of byte values - e.g. `[23 [148 [247 ~ :] :] :]`.
+However, such representations are inconvenient and inefficient.

 The recommendation for large binary data is to leverage secure hash resources, via `%secureHash`.

-By referencing binary resources directly via secure hash, we can essentially include large multimedia data (music, textures, etc.) directly within an Awelon codebase.
-The secure hashes provide a robust versioning mechanism.
+Logically, the referenced binary would expand to the list of byte values in `0..255`.
+Awelon runtimes should accelerate this model, using a byte array under the hood.
+By referencing binary resources in this manner, we can effectively include large multimedia objects (music, textures, etc.) directly in an Awelon codebase, without translation overheads.

 ## Secure Hash Resources